 Camp Timberlane is accredited by the Ontario Camping Association (OCA).
-Camp membership in the OCA is not automatic: any camp seeking OCA accreditation must undergo a two-year provisional period, during which time it is visited by OCA representatives each year, and must meet all standards before being accepted for full membership.
-Once a camp achieves full membership, it receives a visit every four years.
-Our camp voluntarily adheres to over 400 separate standards dealing with all aspects of a camp’s operation: health & safety, leadership, food service and maintenance, staffing, programming, and administration.
+Camp membership in the OCA is not automatic.
+There is a two-year provisional period, during which time OCA representatives visit the camp annually ensuring compliance with all standards.
+Once a camp achieves full membership, OCA representative visit every four years.
+Timberlane voluntarily adheres to more than 400 separate operational standards covering health and safety, leadership, food service and maintenance, staffing, programming and administration.

 We feel a keen sense of responsibility for the health and safety of your child and as such we employ the following health procedures during camp.
 Our medical staff confers with cabin counselors on the daily health habits of the children in their cabins, and they also advise the administration regarding all health and safety matters.

 If our medical staff feels a camper needs treatment that we cannot provide, we have excellent medical facilities just 12 minutes away in Haliburton.
-All of our Doctors have special privileges at Haliburton Hospital therefore there is usually no waiting time during a medical emergency.
-We also have a local dentist available if necessary.
+We also have a local dentist and orthodontist available if necessary.